 How can I contribute to a research document?

-that you may want to share your knowledge on?
-Working Groups work
+want to share your knowledge on?
+Working Groups work through

-through quarterly objectives and combine contributions that can
+quarterly objectives and combine contributions that can end up as

 How do I join a working group?